 Rumi, the Dancing Poet

 One of the most read and quoted Persian poets of the 13th century, Mevlâna Mohammad Jalal al-dîn Rumi, known as Rumi was a savant and mystic.
-Born in Balkh (1207-1273), he and his family moved to Konya, Turkey after the Mongol conquest.
+Born in Balkh region, today’s Afghanistan (1207-1273), he and his family moved to Konya, Turkey after the Mongol conquest.
 Soon after his settlement in Konya, mystics, and Sufi dervishes gathered around him to benefit from his spiritual and intellectual knowledge.
 The spiritual life was embedded in the daily material life of the dervishes.
 Their gatherings were accompanied by spiritual music and dancing.
-It is during this period he is called “ Mevlâna” – meaning “our master”.
+It is during this period he is called “ Mevlâna” – meaning

 Continue Reading